Best Silver Chain Brands: The Heavyweights

 Recommendation: If you want zero maintenance, get Rhodium Plated.
 If you like the "vintage/rockstar" look, get Plain Silver.

-Written by the TheCaratCut Editorial Team.
-Our recommendations follow our editorial policy, and we may earn commissions through affiliate links.
-See our affiliate disclosure.
+Written and edited by David Adams, founder of TheCaratCut.
+Our recommendations follow our editorial policy.
+We may earn commissions through affiliate links — see our disclosure.